sigasi/sigasi_insights/content/manual/editor.md

 * [Tabs and Spaces](/manual/config#tabs-and-spaces)
 * Screencast [Smart Indentation for Verilog](/screencasts/verilog-smart-indent)

-## Verilog and SystemVerilog code formatting
+## Verilog and SystemVerilog Code Formatting

 Press **Ctrl+Shift+F** to format your current Verilog or SystemVerilog file.